pwolf88/kb/contents/contribute/README.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of the OMG Network Knowledge Base which the suggestion is related to.
+* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of the OMG Knowledge Base which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-* **Explain why this enhancement would be useful** to most users of the OMG Network Knowledge Base.
+* **Explain why this enhancement would be useful** to most users of the OMG Knowledge Base.
 * **Specify the name and version of the OS you're using.**

 ## Your First Code Contribution

-Unsure where to begin contributing to the OMG Network Knowledge Base?
+Unsure where to begin contributing to the OMG Knowledge Base?
 You can start by looking through these `good-first-issue` and `help-wanted` issues:

 * [Good first issue](https://github.com/buildOMG/kb/issues/3) - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues](https://github.com/buildOMG/kb/issues/4) - issues which should be a bit more involved than `good-first-issue` issues.